it-blueprints/sysagent/README.md

 ## Getting started

-Prerequisites: Your project must already be using spring-data-mongodb i.e. have the dependency in the POM like this
+Ensure that your project already is using spring-data-mongodb i.e. has the dependency in the POM like this
 ```
 <dependency>
   <groupId>org.springframework.boot</groupId>
   <artifactId>spring-boot-starter-data-mongodb</artifactId>
 </dependency>
 ```
-and have the appropriate entries in application.properties like this
+and have the related entries in application.properties, for example
 ```
 spring.data.mongodb.uri=mongodb://localhost:27017/mydb
 ```

-To use SysAgent, first we add a dependency to the POM
+Next, we add a dependency to the POM

 ```
 <dependency>